 The existence of both a voiceless and a voiced series of sibilants is a salient feature of Old Spanish and one that is firmly reflected in the old orthography.
 In initial and intervocalic positions, the graphs ç (or c when followed by a front vowel), ss and x represented the voiceless series, viz. dental /ts/, alveolar /s/ and palato-alveolar /ʃ/ respectively.
 The graphs z, s and j/i (or g when followed by a front vowel) represented their voiced counterparts /dz/, /z/ and /ʒ/.
 This system is illustrated in the table below.

 |Dental||cabeça [kaˈbetsa] ‘head’||pozo [ˈpodzo] ‘well’|

 |Palato-alveolar||dixo [ˈdiʃo] ‘said’||mugier [muˈʒjeɾ] ‘woman’|

 In final and preconsonantal positions, the above voicing distinction appears not to have been operative.
 In those positions, the sibilant subsystem was represented orthographically by just three graphs, viz. z (dental), s (alveolar) and x (palato-alveolar).

-From the beginning of the 16th century the voiced sounds illustrated in Table 4 – the dentals by now having been deaffricated – were lost in northern Iberian dialects and this innovation spread southwards, becoming the Peninsular norm by the beginning of the 17th century.
-The much quoted observation below provides a nice snapshot of the variability of the time and suggests that a voicing-related isogloss was located somewhere between Old and New Castile:
+From the beginning of the sixteenth century, the voiced sounds illustrated in Table 4 – the dentals by now having been deaffricated – were lost in northern Iberian dialects and this innovation spread southwards, becoming the Peninsular norm by the beginning of the seventeenth century.
+The much quoted observation below provides a nice snapshot of the variability of the time, suggesting that the devoicing isogloss was then located somewhere between Toledo and the southern frontier of Old Castile:

 Los de Castilla la Vieja dizen hacer y en Toledo hazer, y dizen xugar, y en Toledo dizen jugar.